alexpac27/Reflect/README.md

 Reflect is a wellness app designed to help you relax and connect with the present.

+This app served as my capstone project for my software engineering bootcamp course at the Flatiron School.
+I was inspired by Calm, the popular wellness and meditation app, and the emotional rollercoaster that has been 2020.

 <img src="https://i.postimg.cc/ZRmtp8Cr/Screen-Shot-2020-09-15-at-9-04-23-PM.png" alt="App screenshot">

 ## Features